-MiAppMaker Mobile App Development Builder
+Miappmaker Mobile App Development Tool

 Miappmaker is a 'what you see is what you get interactive mobile App development editor- (wysiwyg-ide for short).
 We call it simply "the builder."
 The builder is easy to use by the inexperienced as well as the sophisticated programmer.

 You need not be a seasoned webmaster to use the MAM mobile app builder.
 General computer knowledge is enough to make a mobile app.
 MAM includes a template library with about 75 pre-made templates and 100s of pagetypes.
 Selecting an app template to start with is the easiest way to go.